Dave-Gilbert/rgen/README.md

 Prior to using this rubric generating tool I used a variety of different grading strategies.
-20 years ago when I was in graduate school the norm was to sit down with a printed copy of a student's assignment and write on it with a pen.
+20 years ago when I was in graduate school the norm was to sit down with stack of printed student assignments and write on each with a pen.
 I found this style of grading extremely difficult.
 I've only worked at the college for a few years.
-During my first year at the college I relearned how to use a spreadsheet, following the lead of senior staff who would often communicate grading template in this format.
-MyCanvas, the learning management system used by the college includes a static Rubric system, although these must be set up in advance of student submissions, and don't seem very flexible to me.
+During my first year at the I relearned how to use a spreadsheet, following the lead of senior staff who would often communicate grading template in this format.
+MyCanvas, the learning management system used by the college includes a static rubric system, although these must be set up in advance of student submissions, and don't seem very flexible to me.

-Rgen is fairly reliable.
+Rgen is reliable.
 Each time a modification to either a rubric or a student's grade is made Rgen will save the update to a .csv file on the disk.
 It always makes a backup of any existing file prior to performing a write and will generate an exception if anything goes wrong with the write leaving the backup file in place.
 My personal file system is backed up regularly, backups are essential when working with sensitive data.

 I wrote the initial version of Rgen in a few weeks at the start of the summer semester and have been using it to evaluate student homework and test submissions since then.
-With each homework assignment that I grade I find a few bugs or limitations.
+With each homework assignment that I grade I find a few bugs or limitations in Rgen that I fix.
 Generally I find that I grade and return things much faster than I did in the past, and that the supplied comments are far more detailed than I would normally be able to provide.
-Students have not complained to me about their grades this term as much as in other courses.
+Students have not complained to me about their grades this term as much as in the past.
 I'd like to think that the consistency of the remarks and the detailed explanations contribute to better and clearer learning outcomes, and generally happier students.

 I occasionally suffer from wrist strain.
 It is an occupational hazard in computing.
 I've spent time to optimize the menus in rgen to minimize key strokes.
-While its still necessary to type in comments the first time, I find its much easier to navigate simple menus with cursor keys than it is to scroll through spreadsheet cells, and switch back and forth between a mouse and keyboard.
+While its still necessary to type in comments the first time, I find its much easier to navigate simple menus with cursor keys than it is to scroll through spreadsheet cells, and switch back and forth between a mouse and keyboard, or constantly retype remarks into spreadsheet cells.

 ## Bugs and Rough Edges

 Some obvious features are missing.
 Initial setup requires the creation of a special data directory.
-The .csv file downloaded from FastSuite must be copied to a particular location, and the list of course assignments, and their associated weights is assumed to be present.
+The .csv file downloaded from FastSuite must be copied to a particular location and given a specific name, and the list of course assignments, and their associated weights is assumed to be present.
 These details require documentation and automation.
-There are a few ways that the code can generate exceptions.
+There are a few ways that the code can generate exceptions, although Rgen can be simply restarted in cases like this without much trouble.
 Work is ongoing.
 If you have any questions you can reach me via gmail at:

 dave.wm.gilbert@gmail.com